EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 # 0.0 Executive Summary

-This report explains how a computer starts from a powered-off state and loads an operating system.
-It focuses on firmware systems called Basic Input Output System (BIOS) and Unified Extensible Firmware Interface (UEFI), along with the Power On Self Test (POST) process.
-The goal is to understand what happens before the operating system loads, including hardware checks, boot device selection, and system security controls.
+This report explains how a computer starts from a powered-off state and loads the operating system.
+It focuses on firmware systems called Basic Input Output System (BIOS) and Unified Extensible Firmware Interface (UEFI), along with the Power-On Self-Test (POST) process.
+The goal is to understand what happens before the operating system loads, including hardware checks, boot device selection, and system security control.

-The result is a clear view of the startup process, which helps with troubleshooting boot failures and improving system security.
+The result is a clear view of the startup process, which helps troubleshoot boot failures and improve system security.